 The left bank, best known as the Latin Quarter, though only a fraction of the bank is within the student neighborhood, is home to art galleries for the quietly wealthy and curio shops for the ostentatiously poor.
 Cafés and bistros abound, and the movie theaters sometimes show classic American films in classic American English if you need a break.
 The buildings range from about the time Peter Abelard arrived to piss off his teachers in the 1120s until the collapse of Napoleon III’s empire in 1871.
 The roads meander and shift names unexpectedly, so you can find yourself lost quickly.
 If such is a concern of yours, find and stick to the Rue Mouffetard.
 It’s a crinkly medieval road from just south of the Sorbonne that has some of everything to enjoy on a long afternoon of any season.
 And if you like all that history stuff but want to get inside, spend a couple of hours in the Musée de Cluny, palace of the richest monastery of pre-revolutionary France built among ancient Roman baths.
 Vows of poverty clearly meant something different back then.
 And if the Marquis de Sade is to be believed, so did chastity.

-The French are wide and perhaps best known for their cuisine.
+The French are widely and perhaps best known for their cuisine.
 So much so that I used the French term and you didn’t even bother to think of the translation.
 One can search out restaurants that use dairy products only from a certain region with a special kind of grass for the cows to produce a certain sweetness of milk countered by salt from another particular region on the Mediterranean coast – all of which must be paired with a particular vintage from a particular vinter.
 But as a teacher, I don’t have the funds to search out those restaurants.
 What is glorious about French cuisine for the rest of us is not its precision or snobbery, but its care.
 Many Parisians have to eat on-the-go (prête-å-porter) liked most Americans, especially lunch.
 But quickness does not mean haste, and care can still be taken.
 Even an inexpensive sandwich of ham (jambon) or chicken (poulet) with some tomatoes and lettuce on a baguette can be a moment of deep pleasure.
 The French take pride in freshness no matter the type of meal or the speed with which it is eaten.
 Which is why the French have neither a fast-food chain developed in France nor an obesity problem.
 Take that sandwich to one of the dozens of historical parks that checker the city, and violà!, you are local enough that one of those rude Parisians might stop by and start chatting with you.

 Paris is not a notably clean city, though if you recall that it has been housing humans and their penchant to poop and litter for over two thousand years, Paris is pristine.
-Though I am a Francophile who so grateful to have had numerous opportunities to return, I am still rather peeved to have to pay for the privilege of peeing.
-If anything stands as a marker of making American great, it is the fact that water from any tap in any town that has even a slim majority of whites is potable.
+Though I am a Francophile who is so grateful to have had numerous opportunities to return, I am still rather peeved to have to pay for the privilege of peeing.
+If anything stands as a marker of making America great, it is the fact that water from any tap in any town that has even a slim majority of whites is potable.
 And we don’t need to carry around pocket change in case we need to heed nature’s call while doing, well, anything.
 In Paris, free public toilets exist, and they are pleasantly cleaned automatically, but they are not plentiful.
 Brasseries (not what you are thinking: ‘bars’) and cafés have toilets but one is expected to take an espresso or some other purchase for access to the facilities.
 But of course, why wouldn’t you want a Parisian espresso?
 Occasionally, one will come by a pretty grimy cabine, but these are the exceptions and the state of the toilet is in direct relation to the state of the establishment, so you’ll be forewarned.
 True, they are almost all fairly small, but what are you doing in there that needs so much room?
 And if size matters for you, at least appreciate the fact that you are relieving yourself in a building that might be older than our federal government and is crumbling with greater grace, so the space for modern amenities is at a premium.

 Lunch and facilities attained, we zipped off to the catacombs to reflect on life’s brevity.
 The catacombs began as the quarries that built Notre Dame, La Sainte Chapelle, the Hotel de Ville (City Hall), and the Roman baths before that, and probably the Celtic fortress before that.
 Only when the city expanded southward in the mid-1800s to build on the swiss-cheesed ground, and buildings started to fall into the sinkholes, did the city planners appreciate how to solve two problems in one go.
 First, the two-thousand year old cemeteries had filled to bursting (Literally: The bodies began oozing from the Cemetery of the Innocents into people’s homes after floods in the 1780s.).
 Second, the tourist trade was slipping with the fiasco of the Franco-Prussian War (1870-71, the first in a series of wars for which l’armée de France was shown not to be a European, much less a world, power).
 Thus the catacombs were born, to draw the two ends to the middle.
 Only a portion of one’s time underground is surrounded by bones, but it is a moving experience to be surrounded by the remains of those who died of the plague of 1348-1350, the Terror of 1792-1794, and the wars of Napoleon and his nephew in the 1810s and 1870s.
 Another moment to reflect on the continuum of the human experience.
 Or ruminate on the myriad ways we might die, depending on one’s tastes, I suppose.